KierenMartin/employee-pay-slip/README.md

 # employee-pay-slip
-Private repo for Seisma coding test
+Repo for Seisma coding test.

 **Assumptions Made**
   - ...none yet!

-Extra notes:
+Additional notes:
   - This project has been tested and run in Visual Studio Code using jdk-14